 How to Redeem Rewards on Popular Capital One Credit Cards

-Miles can be redeemed for travel booking through the Capital One portal, or to “erase” eligible travel purchases made in the past 90 days – from plane tickets to rideshare charges.
-Capital One calls that the “purchase eraser.”
+Miles can be redeemed for travel booking through the Capital One portal, or to “pay for” eligible travel purchases made in the past 90 days – from plane tickets to rideshare charges.
 You can also redeem your miles for gift cards, for cash back as a statement credit or a check, or you can transfer your miles to another Capital One account or an outside travel loyalty program.

-Capital One Quicksilver and QuicksilverOne rewards can be redeemed as a statement credit or for gift cards.
-You can also use them to “erase” any purchases made in the past 90 days, or share your rewards with another Capital One account (yours or someone else’s).
+Rewards can be redeemed as a statement credit or checks, or for gift cards.
+You can also redeem for credits toward previous purchases or share your rewards with another Capital One account (yours or someone else’s).

-Capital One Journey Student Credit Card rewards can be redeemed for cash back (as a statement credit or a check), gift cards, or credits toward previous purchases.
+Rewards can be redeemed for cash back (as a statement credit or a check), gift cards, or credits toward previous purchases.

-Capital One gives customers with cash back credit cards – Quicksilver, QuicksilverOne, Savor, SavorOne, and Journey – the option to set up automatic cash back redemptions when their rewards balance reaches a certain amount (with options starting at $25).
+Capital One gives customers with cash back credit cards – Capital One Quicksilver, Capital One QuicksilverOne, Capital One Savor, Capital One SavorOne, and Capital One Journey – the option to set up automatic cash back redemptions when their rewards balance reaches a certain amount (with options starting at $25).
 You can also set up annual rewards redemption.